Future Leaders Exchange

 The competition is intense.
 Only about one in fifty applicants are ultimately selected.

 The program was created in 1992 after former Senator Bill Bradley’s conviction "that the best way to ensure long-lasting peace and understanding between the U.S. and Eurasia is to enable young people to learn about democracy firsthand through experiencing it".
 Since its inception in 1993, more than 18,000 high school students from 12 Eurasian countries (two more countries which used to participate in the program are Belarus and Uzbekistan) have studied in the U.S. under the program.

 Initially the program included states from the former Soviet Union.
 In recent years, it has expanded to include countries in the Balkans and both central and eastern Europe, in addition to Mongolia.

 On 1 October 2014 Russia pulled out of the programme.
 Russian students remaining in the US were allowed by the Russian side to complete their scholarship, and in the next editions, Russian students will be replaced by students from Ukraine and other countries.

 The motive behind Russia's decision to end the cooperation was the case of a 16 year old student who had refused to return to Russia and searched for asylum in the USA on the grounds of his sexual orientation.
 He had met a homosexual couple and asked them for help to stay in the USA.
 He was put under the couple's tutelage.
 Russian officials criticized the USA for lack of responsibility towards Russian students.

+Due to resource constraints, there will not be any recruitment in Czechia, Greece, Montenegro, and Romania in 2025 for the 2026-27 program year.